awailly/nrop/getstarted/index.md

 # Usage

-The program expect a target (`-t`) shellcode, say x86 here, and the binary to analyze in the last position (`argv[argc - 1]`).
+The program expect the binary to analyze in the last position (`argv[argc - 1]`).
+Without any option it is a fast ROP gadget finder for the binary.

+The `-t` option create a target shellcode from the hexadecimal representation.

 The `-o` option output a new binary file if you modified the binary to analyze with a plugin (look into the `plugins/` directory for examples).
-It is not needed to use the nROP program.

 The `-c` option specify constraints to respect when building the ROP payload.

-It is not needed to use the nROP program.
+So the simplest usage of nROP is :

+    % ./packer /usr/lib/libc.so.6

 # Creating a target